Level dynamics and avoided level crossings in driven disordered quantum dots: Abstract

 \section{Abstract}

 The statistical properties of the dynamics of energy levels are investigated in the case of two two-dimensional disordered quantum dot models with nearest neighbor hopping subjected to external time-dependent perturbations.
 While in the first model the external drivings are realized by a continuous variation of the on-site energies, in the second one it is generated by deformations of a parabolic potential.
-We concentrate on the distribution of the spacing, velocity and curvature of the energy levels and on the statistics of the avoided level crossings.
-Our findings show that for both models, albeit under slightly different conditions, the statistical properties of the these quantities are in good agreement with those predicted by Random Matrix Theory (RMT) for the Gaussian Orthogonal, Unitary and Symplectic ensembles.
-We also provide analytic results on the disorder and system size dependence of the typical magnitudes of the velocities, curvatures of energy levels, and of the gaps and the asymptotic slopes of the anticrossings.
-Our results can be verified experimentally by measurements of single-particle energy spectra in quantum dots.\\
+We concentrate on the effects of the potential on the localization properties and investigate the statistics of the energy level velocities and curvatures regarding their typical magnitudes and domain of agreement with the predictions of Random Matrix Theory (RMT) for the Gaussian Orthogonal, Unitary and Symplectic ensembles.
+Moreover, the statistical properties of the avoided level crossings are investigated in terms of the corresponding Landau-Zener parameters.
+We find that the strength of the Landau-Zener transitions exhibit universal behavior which also imply universal single particle dynamics for slow perturbations independent of the disorder and potential strength, the system size and the symmetry class.
+These results can be verified experimentally by measurements of single-particle energy spectra in quantum dots.\\